solarcoinv2/solarcoinv2/README.md

 # Acknowledgements

-I am inspired to start this project as a result of discussions with a fellow denizen of the internet (gloryhunters@protonmail.com).
+I am inspired to start this project as a result of discussions with a fellow netizen (gloryhunters@protonmail.com).

 # Motivation
 - Help solve the most pressing problem of our times by providing a massive incentive for renewable energy generation